unicornpkg/libunicornpkg/docs/providers/net.launchpad.git.md

 `net.launchpad.git` is the identifier for the package provider of the [Launchpad](https://launchpad.net) code forge.

-This provider enables sourcing individual files from a GitLab repository.
+This provider enables sourcing individual files from a Launchpad Git repository.

 ## `instdat.launchpad_instance`